-Through the coldest and hottest moments in Opelika, your heating and cooling system is a critical ally in keeping your home comfortable.
+Through the coldest and hottest moments in Auburn and Opelika, your heating and cooling system is a critical ally in keeping your home comfortable.
 However, it’s also your worst enemy when trying to reduce your energy consumption.
 According to the U.S. Department of Energy, your HVAC system could account for nearly half of your energy usage.

 That hefty draw of energy makes your HVAC unit a good place to start improving your energy habits.
 Whether you’re looking to reduce your carbon footprint or want to lower your energy bill, there are plenty of ways—big and small—to adapt how your heating and cooling system consumes energy.